vikas-bandaru/exciting-java/docs/resources/exercises/session_time/week2/day08.md

 **One rule about assignment statements**

 The type of the expression on the right-hand side must match the type of the variable to which its value is assigned.
 We have already met three different, commonly used types: `int`, `String`, and (very briefly) `boolean`.
-This rule means that we are not allowed to store an `int`-type expression in a `String`-type variable, for instance.
+This rule means that we are not allowed to store an `int`-type expression in a `String`-type variable, for example.
-This same rule **also applies** between *formal parameters* and *actual parameters*: the type of an actual-parameter expression must match the type of the formal-parameter variable.

 **Note:**
-> For now, we can say that the types of both must be the same, although we shall see in later chapters that this is not the whole truth.
+> For now, we can say that the types of both must be the same, although we shall see in later weeks that this is not the whole truth.

 **Let's Experiment:**
 1. Suppose that the class `Pet` has a field called `name` that is of the type `String`.
 Write an assignment statement in the body of the following constructor so that the `name` field will be initialized with the value of the constructor’s parameter.